Synergetic Empowerment: Wireless Communications Meets Embodied Intelligence: Wireless Communication Empowering Embodied Intelligence

 \subsection{Ultra-Reliable Coordinated Execution}

 In the absence of a high-performance communication fabric, the execution capabilities of multi-agent systems are severely constrained.
-Their actions are often disjointed and asynchronous, restricting them to simple, non-interactive parallel tasks where precise physical coordination is not required.
+Their actions are disjointed and asynchronous, restricting them to simple, non-interactive parallel tasks where precise physical coordination is not required.
 Advanced wireless communication overcomes this by enabling a shift from individual actions to synchronized, emergent collective behavior \cite{LLMMultiAgent}.
-In this new approach, the network functions as a synchronization backbone.
-The deterministic nature of protocols like ultra-reliable, low-latency communication (URLLC) allows the physical actions of many individual agents to fuse into a single, cohesive, and complex collective action, enabling the emergence of new physical capabilities that qualitatively exceed the sum of individual contributions.
+In this approach, the network functions as a synchronization backbone.
+Protocols like URLLC, achieving end-to-end latency as low as 10 ms, allow the physical actions of individual agents to fuse into a single, cohesive collective action, enabling the emergence of new physical capabilities that qualitatively exceed individual contributions \cite{Zaid2023}.

 This emergence of collective behavior is enabled by a rapid-cycle PCE loop underpinned by URLLC.
 The critical importance of this principle is demonstrated when a team of construction robots collaboratively assembles a delicate, heavy structure.
 A shared cognitive plan governs the operation.
-During execution, the URLLC network ensures that the motor commands for each robot are enacted in perfect unison \cite{ConsensusReview2022}.
-Simultaneously, the minute variations in force and position perceived by each robot are instantly shared, allowing the collective to make real-time compensations.
-This precise synchronization of physical action is also what enables remote robotic surgery, where the delicate maneuvers of a surgeon must be replicated with high fidelity and near-zero latency, and autonomous platooning, where vehicles execute seamless, coordinated maneuvers \cite{LLMMultiAgent}.
+During execution, the URLLC network synchronizes motor commands and shares minute force and position variations for real-time collective compensation.
+Crucially, if link quality degrades beyond acceptable bounds, each agent autonomously reverts to a pre-computed, locally stored safe-halt posture, preventing uncoordinated motion until connectivity is restored.
+This precise synchronization of physical action is also what enables remote robotic surgery, where the delicate maneuvers of a surgeon are replicated with high fidelity and near-zero latency, and autonomous platooning, where vehicles execute seamless, coordinated maneuvers \cite{LLMMultiAgent}.
 Thus, the wireless communication system functions as a digital muscle fiber, binding individual actuators together to form a cohesive super-actuator capable of performing highly complex tasks requiring collective precision and exceptional strength.